 An unexpected flavorbomb of a side dish, this charred broccoli with a zesty relish is perfect for basically every occasion.
-You’ll need just 5 ingredients and less than 20 minutes.
+You need just 5 ingredients and about 20 minutes.

 This charred broccoli (warm salad?) did not start out as a “blog recipe” – i.e. a concept developed specifically with the intention of publishing.
 No. It appeared rather unexpectedly in my life, on a regular weeknight when I just wanted to include a veggie side with our basic-a$$ pasta-with-jarred-sauce dinner.